Digital Media Marketing Designer

 Target Audience: Michigan legislators and Governor, local emergency management, school administrators, principals, teachers, parents, and local communities.

 Distribution Strategy: The Annual Report was disseminated as an ADA-compliant PDF through strategic digital channels, including the OK2SAY and Office of School Safety websites.
-To maximize visibility and engagement, the Governor's Office and Michigan State Police (MSP) orchestrated a comprehensive promotional campaign, leveraging press releases and targeted social media outreach.
+To maximize visibility and engagement, the Governor's Office and MSP orchestrated a comprehensive promotional campaign, leveraging press releases and targeted social media outreach.

 Production Process: The report's visually appealing layout was meticulously crafted using Adobe InDesign, while data visualization was enhanced through a combination of Microsoft Excel, Adobe Illustrator, and Adobe Photoshop.
 To ensure universal accessibility, the document underwent thorough ADA compliance optimization using Adobe Acrobat Pro DC.